jnarendran/jnarendran.github.io/about_me.md

 order: 1
 ---

 Hello!
 My name is Jairaj Narendran and I am a mechanical engineer who focuses on using materials and geometries to create functional structures.
-I have picked up experience in experimental design, prototyping, and testing, which I hope to use to develop more sustainable practices and improve human health outcomes.
+I have experience in experimental design, prototyping, and testing, which I hope to use to develop more sustainable practices and improve human health outcomes.

 I recieved my B.S. in Bioengineering with a minor in Materials Science and Engineering from the Univeristy of Illinois at Urbana-Champaign.
 I was invovled in the Biomedical Engineering Society (BMES), specifically as the Technical Director - responsible for technical programming and planning for the annual Engineering Open House.
 I also did research in various bioengineering and materials labs across campus.